jiangwenyuan/nuster/README.md

 > `on` equals to 33,33,33,33

-### wait WAIT
+### wait on|off|TIME

 When enabled, only one request at a time will be passed to backend server to create cache.
-Other identical requests will either wait until the cache is created(`wait 0`) or for the time expires(`wait TIME`) and be forwarded to the backend server.
+Other identical requests will either wait until the cache is created(`wait on`) or for the time expires(`wait TIME`) and be forwarded to the backend server.

-By default, identical requests are forwarded to backend server and the first one will create the cache.
+By default, identical requests are forwarded to backend server and the first one will create the cache(`wait off`).

 Note that other identical requests will not wait until the first request finished the initialization process(e.g. create a cache entry).